-My name is Raea Gragg and my passion for storytelling is my own hero’s journey.
+My name is Raea Gragg and my passion is storytelling.

-Currently, I'm the lead character illustrator for an Ethiopian children's book with Tsehia Publishers, a company dedicated to African literature and social justice stories.
+Previously, I was the lead character illustrator for an Ethiopian children's book by Tsehia Publishers, a company dedicated to African literature and social justice stories.
 At my 2019 internship for Motion Picture Corporation of America, I helped review, source and develop teleplays for Netflix and Hallmark.
-I was recently commissioned by Fox Broadcasting to create concept art for a news series pitch by the director of American Horror Story.
+I created concept art for Fox Broadcasting for a series pitch by the director of American Horror Story.

 I independently published my first book at age 15 and have gone on to create several more works of young adult and children's fiction.
-My current passion project is Mup, a middle grade graphic novel and accompanying animated trailer.
-It's a coming of age tale that follows two girls on their adventure to save the earth and learn to accept the changes that come with time while staying true to themselves.
-The story (previously titled Meeting Me) was a quarterfinalist in the 2018 Final Draft Big Break Screenplay Competition and was work shopped with the renowned animation directors of Toy Story 2 and Surf's Up.
+Mup, a graphic novel for children ages 7-12 is a coming-of-age tale that follows two girls on their adventure to save the earth and learn to accept the changes that come with time while staying true to themselves.
+The story (previously titled Meeting Me) was a quarterfinalist in the 2018 Final Draft Big Break Screenplay Competition and earned a Kirkus Star.